-We'd like to welcome you to Cable 14.
-We welcome your interest in producing exciting and relevant television content for the Greater Hamilton Community.
+Welcome to Cable 14.
+We are committed to supporting your interest in producing exciting and relevant television content for the Greater Hamilton Community.

-Cable 14 has served this community for over 50 years.
+Cable 14 is proud to have successfully served this community for over 50 years.
 We invite you to learn about our history by watching a documentary we produced last year.

-Local Television: Then.
+"Local Television: Then.
 Now.
+Always."

-Always. can be viewed online at www.cable14now.com.
+You can view this documentary online at www.cable14now.com.

 Whether you are looking for a new hobby, some on-the-job training, or just an outlet for your creative expression, we are happy to discuss your programming ideas.
-We do expect, however, that you understand and abide within the policies, rules and procedures that we have put in place.
+As a Community Producer with Cable 14, there is an expectation that you take the time to understand and abide by the policies, rules and procedures that our network has in place.

-This document will outline many of those processes, and if you have any questions about them after reviewing them, please feel free to reach out to one of our Staff Producers or me.
-We are always available to discuss any issue about our programming with you as well.
+The following document will outline the Cable 14 workflow., If you have any questions about our process, policies, rules or procedures, please feel free to reach out to one of our Staff Producers.